 Why are they so damn expensive?
 Is there a real reason for that?

 Cuban cigars are world-famous, as you probably know.
 They are known to be the very best cigars in the marketplace since I can probably remember.
 Cuba has been growing tobacco for hundreds of years since it was a Spanish colony.
 Manufacturers have been producing cigars in the country since the time of King Phillip II of Spain (1527-1598).
 Today, Cuba's cigar industry is under direct government regulation, kinda.

 The governmental supervision's main goal is to serve as a product quality control, most of all.
-They want to ensure that every cigar leaving the factory is well made, properly rolled, and does not contain flaws or imperfections because from there, they get their renowned name and fame.
+They want to ensure that every cigar leaving the factory is well-made, properly rolled, and does not contain flaws or imperfections because from there, they get their renowned name and fame.

 These cigars stand out because they are made from high-quality tobacco leaves from Pinar Del Rio, the most prosper land for the culture of the tobacco plant.
 A lot of care and attention goes into the making of every single unit inside the manufacturing that, until today, keeps the old-time feeling and traditions.
 Factory analysis showed that it takes over one hundred steps to produce a single Cuban cigar properly.

 Cuba is a beautiful country that enriches the senses.
 From the moment the visitor arrives, he is greeted with strains of rhythms, such as salsa and rumba, emanating from literally every corner, and a blue, turquoise, aquamarine sea overlaps the white, palm-fringed beaches all around the island just like in the postcards.
-The sensual and contagious Cuban rhythms in music have influenced musicians all over the world, its cigars are legendary, and the exotic cocktails are to die for.

 Make sure you include this country in your next vacation plans.